quetza1coatl/minsk-infobot/README.md

 ## Authorization data
 The bot uses personalized data necessary for the operation of the bot itself and part of its functions.
 This data is loaded into the application as environment variables.
-To start the bot, you need to register your new bot via Telegram bot @FatherBot, get the name and bot token and use the data in the methods `MinskInfoBot#getBotUsername` and `MinskInfoBot#getBotToken` instead of an existing reference to the environment variable.
+To start the bot, you need to register your new bot via Telegram bot @FatherBot, get the name and bot token and use data in methods `MinskInfoBot#getBotUsername` and `MinskInfoBot#getBotToken` instead of an existing reference to the environment variable.
 For the weather service to work, you need to get a token at the [weather service](https://openweathermap.org/) and add this token to the variable `WeatherForecastHandlerImpl.WEATHER_URL` instead of an existing reference